 I also recommend keeping a box of 5¾” by 8¾” greeting-card envelopes available for projects like this.
 The envelopes can be purchased at any office-supply store and give your child an easy, professional-looking way to finish the card.
 My children have made their own envelopes before as well, although purchased envelopes can still be personalized with markers, stickers, etc.

-Other Ideas for Father’s Day Activities for all Levels
+Other Ideas for Father’s Day Activities

 UPDATE: You’ll also find LOTS of Father’s Day ideas in these posts: Talking with Children about Death: Creating an “I Remember” Book (with free printables for children who’ve had a special male relative die and for children from military families and other families separated by distance and Father’s Day Blog Hop Collection), and Montessori-Inspired Father’s Day (2012).